 This particular reason is why many bean bag brands label their products with warnings stating that kids under a certain age should not sleep on bean bags.
 As a parent, you should heed that warning.
 While your kids might love playing on the soft, squishy bean bag chair, it is not worth risking their safety.

-Children are known for their curious ways and can easily locate a visible enough zipper on the bean bag.
+Children are known for their curious ways and can quickly locate a visible enough zipper on the bean bag.
 When they do, they may find that the fillings of the bean bag chair are fascinating enough to ingest.
-This can cause numerous complications if not addressed quickly enough.
+This can cause numerous complications if not addressed quickly and sufficiently.

 After unzipping or, in some cases, tearing or poking a bean bag, a child could make the costly and unknowing mistake of inhaling the beads inside the bean bag.
 While this has not been noted as a leading hazardous possibility with bean bags, inhaling the chemicals and dust from the polystyrene beads can lead to irritation, coughing, nausea, headaches, and dizziness.